 How to add llms.txt to your website in 10 minutes

-llms.txt is a plain-text manifest that tells AI assistants what your site is about.
-Here's the exact format, a copy-paste template, and how to deploy it on every major host.
+llms.txt tells AI assistants what your site is about.
+Get the exact format, a copy-paste template, and deployment steps for every major host.

 If you've heard about llms.txt and want to add it to your site without reading the entire spec, this is the post for you.
 By the end you'll have a working /llms.txt deployed, validated, and indexed.